TimAnthonyAlexander/PAINT_python/README.md

 # PAINT_python

-This is a super simple and not so great python paint program
+This is a super simple and not so great python paint program by Tim Anthony Alexander.